 Starting in 2014 we have new editors and a new schedule.

 Our poetry editors are Sarah Blake, Emma Trelles and Didi Menendez.
 Please note that each editor has their own call in place.
 Please submit to only one editor.
 Place on subject line: MiPO SUB for (editor’s name) and send to didimenendez at gmail.com.
 The deadline for each publication is one month earlier than the publication date.
 The issues will be published towards the middle to the end of the months below.
-We will be publishing six issues a year total in print with a free pdf download.
+We will be publishing from four to six issues a year total in print with a free pdf download.
 We do not offer contributor hard copies.
 We do not accept submissions being considered by other editors/publications.
 We only accept new work not already posted on your blog, web site or other social media sites.

 February-Sarah Blake – Submissions Closed